danielj314/project-one/README.md

 ### Bugs

 -   Menu items displaying back to front when floating list items left.
 I solved this with a google search to https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order there was a piece of example code wich showed how to re-order the list items in the menu.
+I had to float the entire ul right, instead of only the li.

+-   Hero image appearing behind header: